HibaKob/MicroBundleCompute/README.md

 |                |___"pillar_mask_2.png"      (optional)

 ```
+Aside from the folder structure, the code requires that the frames in the ``movie`` folder span at least 3 beats.
+We mandate this requirement for better result outputs.

 ### Current core functionalities
 In the current version of the code, there are 5 core functionalities available for tissue tracking (automatic mask generation, tracking, displacement results visualization, strain computation, and strain results visualization) and 2 core functionalities for pillar tracking (tracking, displacement and pillar force results visualization).
 As a brief note, it is not necessary to use all functionalities (e.g., you can consider displacement results but ignore strain calculations for tissue tracking or skip the visualization steps).